-- We have shown that PBFT protocol guarantees safety or nothing bad ever happens, i.e., the correct nodes never disagree on requests that were committed with the same sequence numbers.
+- We have shown that PBFT protocol guarantees safety or nothing bad ever happens, i.e., the correct nodes never disagree on requests that were commited with the same sequence numbers.
 But, does PBFT also guarantee liveness?
 In other words, will a legitimate client request eventually be committed and replied? - To prove liveness, we need message delays to be finite and bounded.
 With unbounded message delays in an asynchronous system and even one faulty process, it is impossible to solve consensus with guaranteed termination [FLP85]. - A faulty new primary could delay the system indefinitely by never sending a new-view-message.
-To prevent this, as soon as a node sends its view-change-message for view v+1, it starts its faulty-timer. and stops it once it accepts a for v+1.
-If the timer fires before receiving the new-view-message, the node triggers another view change.
+To prevent this, as soon as a node sends its view-change-message for view v + 1, it starts its faulty-timer. and stops it once it accepts a for v + 1.
+If the timer fires before receiving the new-view-message, the node triggers another view change. - Since message delays are unknown, timers are doubling with every view.
+Eventually, the timeout is larger than the maximum message delay, and all correct messages are received before any timer expires. - Since at most f consecutive primaries can be faulty, the system makes progress after at most f + 1 view changes. - We described a simplified version of PBFT; any practically relevant variant makes adjustments to what we presented.
+The references found in the chapter notes can be consulted for details that we did not include.